 School HWB data reports

-SHINE schools who participated in the Health Behaviour in School-aged Children (HBSC) Survey 2017/18 received a school- or regional-level wellbeing data report in 2019 to support improvement planning for pupil health and wellbeing.
+SHINE schools who participated in the Health Behaviour in School-aged Children (HBSC) Survey 2017/18 and/or 2021-2022 received a school- or regional-level wellbeing data report to support improvement planning for pupil health and wellbeing.
 The data report included a range of range of health behaviours and outcomes including mental wellbeing, social media use, bullying and cyberbullying, healthy eating and sleep health.
 View an example report.

 SHINE HWB data reports show aggregated data split by year groups and gender.
 There is a minimum number of responses required per school to ensure that the anonymity of individuals is protected.
 As no individuals can be identified, the data reports can be shared to identify and discuss health and wellbeing priorities in collaboration with all stakeholders across the learning community.

 SHINE HWB reports provide supporting text with relevant up-to-date research findings, advice on how to interpret the report, challenge questions and a directory of not-for-profit organisations which offer resources or training for schools.
 The reports are useful to: